 Surge Protection Variables

-Response Time refers to the amount of time it takes for a surge protector to activate after a spike has been detected.
+3. Response Time refers to the amount of time it takes for a surge protector to activate after a spike has been detected.
 Quality devices activate so quickly that they are measured in nanoseconds!
 Point-of-use protectors need to be even quicker to protect at-risk electronics.

-True surge protection should be handled by a professional electrician.
+Surge protection is one home improvement you're better off not doing yourself.
 Consumer-grade devices sold in most electronic stores are rated in joules.
 A joule is a measure of energy and is not a good standard of surge protection.
 The Institute of Electrical Engineers (IEEE) has published a warning that addresses joules as a measurement in surge protectors in IEEE C62, 33-1982, section 6.1.
 The warning states, "Users should be aware that energy rating (joule) does not necessarily mean a lower capability of survival."